-If the virus or malware has infected the recovery partition or the firmware, a factory reset may not be enough to get rid of it.
+A factory reset will be enough in 99% of cases.
+However, it should not be the first solution you fall upon; it should be your last resort when all other options fail to eliminate the threat.
+And if the virus or malware has infected the recovery partition or the firmware, a factory reset may not be enough to get rid of it.

-How to do a factory reset?
+How to factory reset MacBook?

 Performing a factory reset on a Mac involves erasing all the data on the hard drive and reinstalling the operating system.
 This will restore your Mac to its original state, just like it was when you first took it out of the box.
 It’s important to note that this process will erase all your data, so make sure to back up any important files before proceeding.